 In total €242m was spent equipping an ageing stadium with the latest technology in artificial illumination, media technology capability and sound amplification.

 The years since the upgrade have seen the Olympic Stadium’s stock as a football only theatre increase in no small part thanks to it being the stage for the biggest game in football; the 2006 FIFA World Cup final between Italy and France.
 For so long this was a place only remembered for its infamous role in Nazi propaganda and as a crumbling outpost during the years of East/West cold war division.
 Now each year the final of the DFB Pokal (German Cup) is held here and the Champions League final is due to be held in May 2015.

 With the standing of the Olympic Stadium increasing so the esteem of Hertha BSC has grown.
 If the 1970’s were a time of promise the 1980’s saw a club on the decline.
 It was not until the wall came down and the 1990’s progressed that the club found a way back to the Bundesliga.

-Bayern however were defending their title.
-The strength of the Bavarian giants was indicated further by the fact that the previous seasons title had been win by a 25 point margin under former manager Jupp Heynckes.
+Bayern, however, were defending their title.
+The strength of the Bavarian giants was indicated further by the fact that the previous season’s title had been won by a 25 point margin under former manager Jupp Heynckes.

-Under new manager Guardiola Bayern have taken on a new look and left second-placed Borussia Dortmund well off the pace.
-In short, if the title was not to be won in Berlin it would be secured elsewhere soon whether this be the Allianz or in Stuttgart.
+Under new manager, Guardiola Bayern has taken on a new look and left second-placed Borussia Dortmund well off the pace.
+In short, if the title was not to be won in Berlin it would be secured elsewhere soon whether this is the Allianz or in Stuttgart.